DylanMeeus/springboot_jwt_blog/_posts/2016-08-05-what-is-http2-all-about.markdown

 * **Prioritization** - Resources can have dependency levels allowing the server to prioritize which requests to fulfill first
 * **Binary** - HTTP/2 is a binary protocol making it a lot more efficient when transferring data

+HTTP/2 is especially useful when dealing with TLS connections.
+The TLS handshake can be quite long but thanks to reduced latency and multiplexing, other requests can do their work without being blocked.

 ## HTTP/2 In Action

 Two companies that are synonymous with web performance are [CloudFlare](https://cloudflare.com) and [Akamai](https://akamai.com).
 Both of these companies provide CDN and other solutions to improve the performance and reliability of websites and both support HTTP/2.
 To promote the adoption of HTTP/2, let's look at the demos they provide to showcase some of the benefits.